Track & Trace

 Westminster's Contact Tracing Scheme

-We are all better informed than we were back in March, so we know what to do to try and prevent a second wave.
+We are all better informed than we were back in March 2020, so we know what to do to try and prevent more waves of infection.

 In our communities, we care about older people & will do everything we can to stop the virus spreading to them.
-We must also do whatever we can to prevent another lockdown.
+We must also do whatever we can to prevent further lockdowns.
 MEWSo, in partnership with the BME Health Forum & Imperial College Healthcare NHS Trust, are taking part in a project to inform the public about Westminster Council's Contact Tracing Scheme.

 Why Do We Have A Contact Tracing Scheme?

 The Contact Tracing Scheme is there to try and stop transmission of the virus, particularly by people who show no symptoms.
-Studies have shown that up to 70% of people who have the virus never develop symptoms, while everyone who does is infectious for about two days before the symptoms start to show.
+Studies have shown that up to 70% of people who have the virus never develop symptoms, but they can still be highly infectious.

 Therefore, it is not enough for people who are showing symptoms just to self-isolate.
 We need everyone who might be infected but show no symptoms to self-isolate as well.
 The only way we can identify those people is if those we know are infected let the Contact Tracing Service know who they have been in close contact with in recent days.
 Then the service can contact these people and ask them to self-isolate - even though they don’t have symptoms.